ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-throttle-and-speed.rst

 Recommended steps for tuning this controller are:

-- connect the ground station to the vehicle using a telemetry radio
+- Connect the ground station to the vehicle using a telemetry radio
-- drive the vehicle in :ref:`Acro <acro-mode>` or :ref:`Steering <steering-mode>` mode
+- Drive the vehicle in :ref:`Acro <acro-mode>` mode
-- the :ref:`FF gain <ATC_SPEED_FF>` should be left at zero because the :ref:`CRUISE_THROTTLE <CRUISE_THROTTLE>` and :ref:`CRUISE_SPEED <CRUISE_SPEED>` are used to calculate a base throttle output which removes the need for feed-forward.
+- The :ref:`FF gain <ATC_SPEED_FF>` should be left at zero because the :ref:`CRUISE_THROTTLE <CRUISE_THROTTLE>` and :ref:`CRUISE_SPEED <CRUISE_SPEED>` are used to calculate a base throttle output which removes the need for feed-forward.
-- the :ref:`P gain <ATC_SPEED_P>` is the most important and should be tuned first.
+- The :ref:`P gain <ATC_SPEED_P>` is the most important and should be tuned first.
 If the vehicle's speed is jerky and unstable then this parameter should be reduced.
 If the vehicle is slow to get up to speed, this parameter should be increased.
-- the :ref:`I gain <ATC_SPEED_I>` corrects for long-term error.
+- The :ref:`I gain <ATC_SPEED_I>` corrects for long-term error.
 If the vehicle never achieves the desired speed, then this parameter should be increased.
 If the vehicle's speed is slowly oscillating between too fast and too slow, this parameter should be reduced.
-- the :ref:`D gain <ATC_SPEED_D>` is meant to stablize the output by fighting against short-term changes in speed.
+- The :ref:`D gain <ATC_SPEED_D>` is meant to stablize the output by fighting against short-term changes in speed.
 This gain can normally be left at zero.

 The desired speed vs achieved speed, along with the individual contributions to the throttle output from P, I and D gains can be seen in real-time by doing the following:

-- connect the Mission Planner to the vehicle's autopilot using a telemetry radio
+- Connect the Mission Planner to the vehicle's autopilot using a telemetry radio
-- set the :ref:`GCS_PID_MASK <GCS_PID_MASK>` to 2 (Throttle)
+- Set the :ref:`GCS_PID_MASK <GCS_PID_MASK>` to 2 (Throttle)
-- on the Flight Data screen, check the "Tuning" checkbox (bottom middle) and select "pidachieved", "piddesired"
+- On the Flight Data screen, check the "Tuning" checkbox (bottom middle) and select "pidachieved", "piddesired"
-- increase and decrease the desired speed of the vehicle and see how well the "achieved" follows the "desired"
+- Increase and decrease the desired speed of the vehicle and see how well the "achieved" follows the "desired"

 .. image:: ../images/rover-throttle-and-speed2.png
     :target: ../_images/rover-throttle-and-speed2.png